just-buildsystem/justbuild/doc/concepts/computed-roots.md

 computed root and `["computed", "base", "", "", {}, {"absent":
 true}]` is the same computed root considered absent.

-### Evaluation of computed roots in connection with absent roots
+#### Evaluation of computed roots in connection with absent roots

-If a computed root is absent then, regardless of whether the base repository is absent or not,
+If a computed root is absent then, in native mode, regardless of whether the base repository is absent or not,
  - serve will be asked for the result, and
- - from the result the tree identifier of the root will be computed in memory and the root set to that value, as absent; when building in compatible mode, the necessary rehashing might have to fetch certain artifacts, but this is accepted, as the main intended use case is a native build.
+ - from the result the tree identifier of the root will be computed in memory and the root set to that value, as absent.

 If a concrete computed root refers to a base repository with absent target root,